Ridley (Metroid): Reception

-Throughout the history of the Metroid series, Ridley has received positive reception as a series antagonist by multiple sources, including Nintendo Power.
+Throughout the history of the Metroid series, Ridley has received positive reception as a series antagonist by multiple sources, including Nintendo Power, who ranked him as the 6th best video game villain.
 IGN editor Jesse Schedeen called Ridley the real villain of the Metroid series, commenting that he would have to be included in a Metroid film if one were made due to him being too important to leave out.
 Author Daryl Baxter in the book 50 Years of Boss Fights found Ridley's boss fight in Metroid Prime to be emblematic of the series' shift to 3D, believing it showcased the effective transition of iconic elements of the series to a new medium.
 TheGamer writer Eric Switzer found Ridley to be a good polar opposite to Samus, believing him to be representative of what would happen if Samus were to let go of her moral constraints, but disliked Ridley's role in Metroid Prime, feeling he did not have a strong presence in the game's plot which made his final battle with Samus feel unearned.
+Jenni Lada of Siliconera praised his Samus Returns fight, calling it "a highlight of the game and one of the most intimidating challenges", while also praising the foreshadowing towards Super Metroid, the in-universe sequel, during it, such as Ridley dropping the baby Metroid, and it giving some of his energy to Samus.